 “Power is everything.”
 Jin Kazama learned the family self-defense arts, Kazama-Style Traditional Martial Arts, from his mother at an early age.
 Even so, he was powerless when a monstrous evil suddenly appeared, destroying everything dear to him, changing his life forever.
 Angry at himself for being unable to stop it, Jin vowed revenge and sought absolute power to exact it.
 His quest will lead to the ultimate battle on a global stage — The King of Iron Fist Tournament.

-In the trailer, we see demons, bullies, a dark hero, and, of course, fighting.
+In the trailer, we see a dark past, a training montage, demons, a reluctant hero, and, of course, fighting.
 This series seems to draw deeply from its video game roots.
 Jin Kazama, is, of course, one of the Tekken games’ main characters.
 And it seems his origin story will remain true to the one the video games tell.
 In the games, Jin often takes the role of the hero.
 Although, we should note, in Tekken 6, he gets corrupted by the evil around him and becomes something of a villain in the story.
 It will be interesting to see what trajectory the Netflix series plots for Jin, should the series continue to unfold.

 Netflix has also now shared the release date for Tekken: Bloodline.
 The series will release on August 18.
 That’s right around the corner.